 How fast?
 Fast enough to legitimize daily updates

-Cloud Hosting is allowing developers to improve the rate at which they deliver versions of software, per a survey completed earlier this year.
+Cloud Server Hosting is allowing developers to improve the rate at which they deliver versions of software, per a survey completed earlier this year.
 Paul Krill of InfoWorld reported on the survey on January 23, noting how frequent the updates are becoming:

 - One in four (26%) developers releases updates once or more daily